Everwind Guide: Airship Engineering 101 And Power Management

 Everwind sells itself on the fantasy of a mobile floating base.
 What the cinematic trailers omit is the grim reality of trying to wire a primitive energy generator to a makeshift balloon while frantically hoping you do not plummet into the abyss.
 Your airship is your home, your storage unit, and your only method of transportation.
 If you mess up the construction, you are basically trapping yourself on a very slow brick.

 The game hands you a handful of salvaged parts outside the tutorial tower and expects you to figure out the aerodynamics of a flying slab of wood.
 I spent an embarrassing amount of time staring at blinking lights on my engines before I finally understood how the underlying math actually functions.
-If you want a functioning vessel, you need to understand the grid.
+If you want a functioning vessel, you need to understand the grid and the brutal upgrade economy.

-You do not need to build a masterpiece right out of the gate.
+Once you secure the core, do not overthink the layout.
 Your first ship will look like someone threw glue at a lumber yard, and that is completely fine.

-Do not start randomly placing blocks on the ground.
-Build a raised platform or find a flat, elevated surface near the cliff edge.
-Place your base blocks, snap your core components together, and hook them up.
+Hit the interact key on your steering wheel.
+Use W and S to move forward and backward, Space to ascend into the sky, and Shift to descend.
 Before you do anything crazy, remember the hard lesson from my things I wish I knew guide.
-If you remove that Cockpit while airborne, you permanently lose your spawn anchor and your ship will drift away forever.
+If you remove that Cockpit while airborne to redesign your deck, you permanently lose your spawn anchor and your ship will drift away forever.

 The Blinking Yellow Light Of Death